ProVerif/vscode-proverif-language-service/README.md

 - `Proverif Path`: Custom path to the proverif binary (else taken from `$PATH`).
 - `Parent Folder Discovery Limit`: Parent folders to read until discovery stops (e.g. to find references).

+For advanced configuration, see the hits in [CUSTOMIZATION.md](./CUSTOMIZATION.md).

 ## Libraries (.pvl)

 If your `.pv` or `.pvl` file depends on libraries, include a corresponding comment `(* -lib {library_path}.pvl *)`: